The SNO+ Experiment: Detector Hardware Additions and Upgrades

 \section{Detector Hardware Additions and Upgrades}

-The AV and PSUP are both suspended in a barrel-shaped cavity approximately 30-m high and 21-m wide.
+The AV and PSUP are both suspended in a barrel-shaped cavity approximately 30\,m high and 21\,m wide.
 A deck is mounted to the cavity walls, allowing for protection from seismic motion.
 The AV is suspended from the deck by ten rope loops that pass through external grooves inside acrylic panels, which are mounted on the equator outside the AV.
 The PSUP is a 92-sided geodesic polygon suspended by cables from the same deck.
 The spherical AV has a 7-m high neck that reaches the level of the deck.
 This hardware has been generally unchanged since the SNO experiment~\cite{snonim}.
+During original construction of the AV, the bonds were checked with polarized light and visually inspected for voids and signs of crazing.
+While transitioning to SNO+, every bond was re-inspected for additional signs of crazing or changes in any existing voids.
+Although some light crazing was expected and observed, the changes in the AV were determined by independent engineers to be of no concern for the running of SNO+.
+A survey was performed on the AV, which concluded that the dimensions and sphericity did not change during the operation of SNO.

 After the completion of the SNO experiment in 2006, the heavy water was drained from the AV and the UPW was drained from the surrounding cavity.
 During this process, the AV was contaminated, and the Urylon~\cite{sno_urylon} liner at the bottom of the cavity was found to be damaged.
 Consequently, the AV was cleaned and the cavity floor was repaired.
 The inside of the AV was cleaned using two custom pieces of equipment.
 The top half of the inner AV was cleaned using a rotatable cantilevered platform, supported by a tower that was mounted to the deck and passed through the neck of the AV.
+The platform was lowered into the AV in pieces and assembled \emph{in situ}.
 The bottom half of the AV was cleaned using a rotating ladder mounted on a small acrylic block.
+The cleaning was done using Alconox\footnote{Sigma-Aldrich Alconox\textregistered{} detergent. \href{https://www.sigmaaldrich.com/CA/en/sds/aldrich/z273228}{www.sigmaaldrich.com}} with multiple passes over all surfaces.
 The cleaning efforts were successful; assays performed on the UPW from the AV during initial filling operations show that U and Th concentrations from Ra and Bi measurements are in agreement with those obtained from the water directly from the UPW plant.
 Following the initial water fill, the cleaning efforts were completed by recirculating and repurifying the UPW deployed in the AV, thus further reducing possible contaminants.

 Following the cleaning of the AV, substantial upgrades and improvements were made to the detector hardware, which are discussed further in the following sections.
 Rn daughters had deposited onto the AV during the cleaning period, and much work was done to evaluate the subsequent backgrounds (\cref{sec:leaching}).
 Because liquid scintillator is less dense than water, a new hold-down rope-net was designed and installed to counteract the buoyant forces on the AV when filled with scintillator.
 The installation of this rope-net required access to the bottom of the cavity, the neck of the AV, and the top of the PSUP itself (\cref{sec:ropenet}).
 Both the installation of the hold-down rope-net and initial filling operations required access to the cavity, which allowed for the removal, repair, and re-installation of PMTs that failed during SNO operations (\cref{sec:PMTrepair}).
 In addition, a new optical calibration system was mounted to the PSUP, described in \Cref{sec:opsources}.
 After all work was completed and the detector was filled with water, a newly designed cover gas system was installed and commissioned to ensure that radon levels in the active target area of the acrylic vessel are suppressed to below the specified levels (\cref{sec:covergas}).